Geovation/GeoSpockWeb/README.md

 ============

 A Web SDK for using GeoSpock APIs.
 Check out the [demo](https://raw.githubusercontent.com/Geovation/GeoSpockWeb/master/example/example1.html).
-This SDK is a wrapper around JQuery.ajax (see http://api.jquery.com/jquery.ajax/) and it laverages JQuery defers.
-All the SDK methods returns a deferred which is resolved when the ajax call succeed and fails if the ajax call enconters errors.
+This SDK is a thin wrapper around REST.js (see https://github.com/cujojs/rest) and therefore is uses WHEN.js promises (cujojs).
+All the SDK methods returns a promise which is resolved when the ajax call succeed and fails if the ajax call encounters errors.

 ### 1. Installation
 * ```bower install GeoSpockWeb```